-Genetic analyses : In 2013 it was agreed to set up a collaboration between Ifremer-St Pierre et Miquelon and DFO-Newfoundland and Labrador : the 2013 samples were sent to the DFO laboratory in St John's, Newfoundland for genetic analyses and age determination.
-Results are expected mid-February 2014.
+Genetic analyses: In 2013 it was agreed to set up a collaboration between Ifremer-St Pierre et Miquelon and DFO-Newfoundland and Labrador: the 2013 samples were sent to the DFO laboratory in St John's, Newfoundland for genetic analyses and age determination.
+Results have been published.
+The collaboration continued in 2014, with results to be published.